ViktorKosenko/nestjs-mongoose-transactional/README.md

   @OnEvent('cat.created')
   async onCatCreated(cat: Cat) {
-    //In this case you can use session from async local storage, but may be session is committed already await this.catsService.updateOne({ _id: cat._id }, { $set: { isCreated: true } });
+    // In this case you can get session from async local storage,
+    // but may be session is already committed and your error don't rollback transaction. await this.catsService.updateOne({ _id: cat._id }, { $set: { isCreated: true } });
   }
 }